-Odds are, I don’t have to sell you on this correlation.
+Odds are that I don’t have to sell you on this correlation.
 We ask today’s sales reps to do a lot, and by weighing them down with more, more, more, we restrict them from delivering more of what they really need: sales.

 So, what can you do about it?
 Simplify.

-And on the marketing side, consider your content.
-A whopping 65% of content produced by marketing isn’t used—so find out why.
-Optimize content for what sales needs—and uses—and stop bombarding reps with extra noise.
-When sellers can easily find what they need, when they need it, everyone wins.
+On the marketing side, consider your content.
+A whopping 65% of content produced by marketing isn’t used — so find out why.
+Optimize content for what sales needs — and uses — and stop bombarding reps with extra noise.
+When sellers can easily find what they need when they need it, everyone wins.

 A modern sales enablement solution like Highspot can help dramatically with all three of these items by making it easy to find, manage, and track content throughout the sales process, with seamless integration into CRM platforms.
 By consolidating workflows and ensuring your sales reps have one “go-to” source for content and training, you’ll help them free up valuable time and deliver more successful engagements.

-If you’re attending the CEB Sales & Marketing Summit October 18-20 in Las Vegas let’s set up some time to connect!
-Stop by Kiosk #19, or join our breakfast roundtable on October 19th, where we’ll lead a discussion on the evolution of sales enablement.
+If you’re attending the CEB Sales and Marketing Summit from October 18 to October 20 in Las Vegas, stop by Kiosk #19 or join our breakfast roundtable on October 19, where we’ll lead a discussion on the evolution of sales enablement.

 Hope to see you there.